Beware of Mortgage and Title Fraud

 Bank or Mortgage Broker?

-General Tim Hill, MBA 3 Nov
+General 3 Nov

 Mortgages are like vehicles.
 A bank is similar to the brand, Ford or Toyota for example.
 How long you have a mortgage before it’s time to renew is like the model, a Fusion or Camry.
 The rate is similar to the car’s paint color, and the mortgage benefits such as prepayment privileges and portability are like the car’s benefits; 4-wheel drive, hatchback, four doors instead of two, etc.